On average across the year,

 No, Salt Lake City, Utah is not further south than Philippines.

-Yes, Philippines is more populated than Salt Lake City.
+Is Philippines more populated than Salt Lake City, Utah?

 That makes Philippines 595 times more populated than Salt Lake City.

-No, Philippines is not less populated than Salt Lake City.
+Is Philippines less populated than Salt Lake City, Utah?

 That makes Philippines 595 times more populated than Salt Lake City.

-No, Salt Lake City is not more populated than Philippines.
+Is Salt Lake City, Utah more populated than Philippines?

 That makes Salt Lake City 595 times less populated than Philippines.

-Yes, Salt Lake City is less populated than Philippines.
+Is Salt Lake City, Utah less populated than Philippines?

 That makes Salt Lake City 595 times less populated than Philippines.